 The Student must notify in writing any cancellation or withdrawal.
 The Institution will require those who are minors that the cancellation or cancellation is made by the parents or quardians.
 However, the Institution reimburses the student or its source of financial aid all money not earned by the institution depending on the percentage that applies after the calculation of reimbursement used for that purpose although the student has or not notified their cancellation or withdrawal.
 Therefore, the Student will not be penalized if he does not send the notification in writing.
-The student will be entitled to full reimbursement of the amount paid if he cancels his enrollment contract within three (3) days after signing the contract.
+The student be refunded all monies paid if requested within three days after signing an enrollment agreement and making an initial payment (Section I (D)(4)(b), Substantive Standards, Standards of Accreditation).
+The school refund to the student all monies paid if the student cancels within 3 days, regardless of whether or not the student has started attending classes.
 Applicants who have not visited the school prior to enrollment have the right to cancel without penalty if the cancellation is made within three business days after attending the orientation process or having visited the school and inspecting the equipment.
-If the student cancels his enrollment contract after three (3) days of signing it, he will be entitled to a refund of everything paid minus the \$ 100.00 administrative fee.
+If an applicant requests a cancellation after the third (3) day of signing the enrollment contract and has made an initial payment, but before beginning the course, you will be refunded all monies paid less the admission fee of \$150.00.